 Nevertheless, traditional life insurance products such as universal life and term life for individuals as well as group life remain an important part of the business, as do disability income and health insurance.

 Life insurers invest primarily in corporate bonds but also significantly in corporate equities.
 Besides annuities and life insurance products, life insurers may offer other types of financial services such as asset management.

-The life/health insurance industry’s cash and invested assets totaled $3.6 trillion in 2014, according to SNL Financial.
+The life/health insurance industry’s cash and invested assets totaled $3.7 trillion in 2015, according to S&P Global Market Intelligence.